Ejyke90/fintech-mapping-features/docs/docs/xml-sanitizer/overview.md

 sidebar_position: 1
 ---

-# XML Sanitizer Overview
+# XML Sanitizer Overview (Coming Soon)

+The **XML Sanitizer** microservice is planned for future development.

+## 🚧 Status: Planned

-The **XML Sanitizer** microservice provides robust XML processing capabilities, focusing on cleaning and validating XML payloads for fintech applications.
+This module will provide robust XML processing capabilities, focusing on cleaning and validating XML payloads for fintech applications.

 ## Purpose

-Remove invalid characters and ensure XML compliance before processing financial messages, particularly for ISO 20022 standards.
+Future module that will remove invalid characters and ensure XML compliance before processing financial messages, particularly for ISO 20022 standards.

 ## Key Features